Compulsory education

 When does a child have to begin education?

-Where a child reaches the age of four between 2 July of that year and 31 August of the same year, that child does not have to begin education until September of the following year;
+Where a child reaches the age of four on or between 2 July and 31 August in the same calendar year, the child will start school in the September following their fifth birthday.

 Pupils aged 16